The latest Sony Marvel movie has finally swooped onto the big-screen.

 Going by the name of Michael Morbius, the Nobel Prize-winning biochemist tried to cure his own blood disorder but instead turned himself into a pseudo-vampire with superhuman abilities.
 He started out as a villain in the comics before morphing into more of an anti-hero.

-Matt Smith joins him in Morbius, playing Loxias Crown – the film’s villain and Morbius’ best friend who suffers from the same blood disease.
+Matt Smith joins him in Morbius, playing Loxias Crown – the film's villain and Morbius' best friend who suffers from the same blood disease.
+Crown is attacked by Morbius in the comics, also transforming into a Living Vampire known as Hunger.

 Smith has said he was persuaded to join a superhero movie by his former Doctor Who co-star, Karen Gillan, who plays Nebula in the Marvel Cinematic Universe: "She told me that she really likes it, making those movies.
 That was enough for me."